optodeveloper/SSH-Demo/README.md

 * `python writePython_Output.py on`    will turn the output on.
 * `python writePython_Output.py off`    will turn the output off.

+*"readtc"* returns the decimal value of analog input channel 0, module 2, which should have a thermocouple installed, using the Manage REST API.
+* `python readtc.py`    will read the input channel and output the result.

+*"restreaddigmodch"* returns the state of the given module and channel: two required parameters for module and channel number using the Manage API.
+* `python restreaddigmodch.py 0 1`    will read the digital state of localhost module 0, channel 1, and output the result.

+*"restwritedigmodch0or1"* sets the state of the given module and channel: three required parameters for module number, channel number, and state 1 or 0 using the Manage API.
+* `python restwritedigmodch0or1.py 0 1 1`    will write the digital state of localhost module 0, channel 1 to be = 1 (on/true) and attempt confirmation.

+#### The following require an API key from a user with PAC Control REST API permissions:

 *"writePython_Var"* will write the given value to the _Python_Var_ int32 variable using the PAC Control REST API.
 * `python writePython_Var.py 22`    will write 22 to the variable.

 *"readLPTvar"* returns the decimal value of PAC Control float variable "_Presure_Transducer_1_" using the PAC Control REST API.
 * `python readLPTvar.py`    will read the variable and output the result.

-*"readtc"* returns the decimal value of analog input channel 0, module 2, which should have a thermocouple installed, using the Manage REST API.
-* `python readtc.py`    will read the input channel and output the result.

-*"restreaddigmodch"* returns the state of the given module and channel: two required parameters for module and channel number.
-* `python restreaddigmodch.py 0 1`    will read the digital state of localhost module 0, channel 1, and output the result.

-*"restwritedigmodch0or1"* sets the state of the given module and channel: three required parameters for module number, channel number, and state 1 or 0
-* `python restwritedigmodch0or1.py 0 1 1`    will write the digital state of localhost module 0, channel 1 to be = 1 (on/true) and attempt confirmation.

-### **NOTE:** To install the requests package on *groov* EPIC
-1. `sudo apt-get update`
-2. `sudo apt-get install python-pip`
-3. `sudo pip install requests`